 Parking in Buttermere village is extensive, but popular at weekends and holiday times.
 The National Trust pay and display is on the road in from Lorton Vale.
 A Lake District National Park Authority pay and display behind The Fish Inn and Bridge Hotel in the centre.
 And a small parking area above the chapel on the Newlands Pass road.
 The Honister Rambler bus service No.77 operates April to October in both directions from Keswick.

-This walk takes you to the top of the following hills: Seat, Red Pike (Buttermere), High Stile, High Stile, High Crag (Buttermere), and Dodd (Buttermere); and includes 3 Wainwrights, 6 Birketts, 1 Dewey, 3 Hewitts, 4 Nuttalls, 1 Marilyn, and 1 HuMP.
+This walk takes you to the top of the following hills: Seat, Red Pike (Buttermere), High Stile, High Stile, High Crag (Buttermere), and Dodd (Buttermere); and includes 3 Wainwrights, 6 Birketts, 1 Dodd, 3 Hewitts, 4 Nuttalls, 1 Marilyn, 1 Dewey, and 1 HuMP.

 Walk height profile